 A number of sandwich industry publications are produced in association with the British Sandwich and Food to Go Association by J&M Group Ltd. These include:

 - International Sandwich & Food to go News Magazine - Launched in November 1990, then titled Sandwich & Snack News, the leading trade publication is published six times a year.
 While the magazine supports the Association and its members, particularly through the exclusive member index to suppliers at the back of the publication, it is independently published and does not necessarily always reflect the views of the Association.
 Sandwich & Food to Go News provides sandwich makers, retailers and others with up-to-date information and advice on everything from legislation and good practice to recipes.
 Copies of the magazine are free to members.

-- Café Culture Magazine – Published six times a year, this publication focuses on the café/coffee bar sector and is circulated free to members.
+- Café Life Magazine – Published six times a year, this publication focuses on the café/coffee bar sector and is circulated free to members.